 - Jurisdiction of the foreign court is recognised under laws, regulations, conventions or treaties.
 The recognition of jurisdiction of a foreign court has long been determined by the 'rule of reason', or principles of justice, found in case law, considering the circumstances of each case; no clear criteria were provided.
 However, after the promulgation of the amended CCP in April 2012, the updated Article 3-2 to 3-12 of the CCP will govern the determination of international jurisdiction.
-If jurisdiction in Japan is not found through Article 3-2 to 3-12 of the CCP, then a foreign court's jurisdiction will be in turn recognised. - The losing party must receive notice through a method other than service by publication, or any other service similar thereto, of a summons or order necessary for the commencement of the suit.
-If a party appears without receiving such service, they will be deemed to have waived any challenge to the adequacy of service.
+If jurisdiction in Japan is not found through Article 3-2 to 3-12 of the CCP, then a foreign court's jurisdiction will be recognised in turn. - b The losing party must receive notice through a method other than service by publication, or any other service similar thereto, of a summons or order necessary for the commencement of the suit.
+If a party appears without receiving such service, they will be deemed to have waived any challenge to the adequacy of service. - c The content of the judgment and the court proceedings are not contrary to public policy in Japan.
+In this regard, punitive damages under the civil code of California were held contrary to public policy in Japan. - A mutual guarantee exists that the foreign jurisdiction will enforce the judgments and rulings of Japanese courts.
+The following jurisdictions have been held to have such a mutual guarantee: many states in the United States, the United Kingdom, Germany, Singapore, Korea, Zurich, Queensland (Australia) and Hong Kong.
+On the other hand, China, Russia, Thailand, Indonesia and other developing jurisdictions are believed to have no mutual guarantee with Japan.